Sayalikukkar/Hyperledger-Fabric-Interview-Questions/README.md

  ## 5. What is MSP and why we need MSP?
     blockchain participants need a way to prove their identity to the rest of the network in order to transact on the network.
 Certificate Authorities issue identities by generating a public and private key which forms a key-pair that can be used to prove identity.
 This identity needs a way to be recognized by the network, which is where the MSP comes in.

+    For example, a peer uses its private key to digitally sign, or endorse, a transaction.
+The MSP is used to check that the peer is allowed to endorse the transaction.
+The public key from the peer’s certificate is then used to verify that the signature attached to the transaction is valid.
+Thus, the MSP is the mechanism that allows that identity to be trusted and recognized by the rest of the network.